univention/ucsschool-id-connector/docs/development.rst

 * The |iUCS| *import*, a python script, reads in e.g. CSV data, and writes the contained user and group data to the *LDAP*.
 As mentioned in the diagram there are also other mechanisms that modify the LDAP, the UMC being one of them.
-The point is that "somehow" user/group data arives
+The point is that user/group data "somehow" arrives.

-* The *ID-Connector listener* python script is then called by the LDAP machinery.
-It handles the write events that are of interest for the ID-Connector.
+* The |iIDC| *listener* python script is then called by the LDAP machinery.
+It handles the write events that are of interest for the |IDC|.

-* In a first step this data is written to the *small in-queue".
+* In a first step this data is written to the *small in-queue*.
 This is a folder containing minimal information (in JSON format), namely the type of change (add, update, delete) and the entryUUID of the concerned object.
-But why?
-Why not write directly to the *Converter* in the next step?
-Good question, I am glad you asked.
+But why not write directly to the *Converter* in the next step?
 The reason is twofold:

   1. Speed by decoupling - the LDAP listeners should be able to do their job as fast as possible, and shouldn't have to wait for the next processing steps.
 Hence the folder acting as a queue,